skip to Main Content

 Make Your Intentions Clear to Beneficiaries and Family

 With estate planning, a goal should be to avoid any estate disputes amongst beneficiaries.
-Estate disputes create unnecessary stress, anger and conflict between your loved ones that could usually be avoided if you prepared for this possibility in your estate plan.
-Often, disputes arise when a family member is surprised as to the way your estate plan is written, having expected something different.
+Estate disputes create unnecessary stress and conflict between loved ones.
+Carefully preparing a valid will can help to avoid this conflict.
+Family members often raise estate disputes when they’re surprised by their inheritance, and had different expectations.
 Simply talking with your beneficiaries and family can prevent disputes, sometimes preventing lengthy legal proceedings.
-Hearing from you and understanding your reasons for making the bequests you did is usually enough to prevent conflict from arising.
+Hearing from you and understanding your reasons for making the bequests is usually enough to prevent conflict from arising.

 Start Planning Early

 People are always asking: at what age should I prepare my will?
 Unfortunately, there isn’t any magical age that we can tell someone to write their will.
 The answer to this depends on each person’s financial situation and at which stage they are in their life.
-Ultimately, it’s always best to prepare sooner rather than later and we encourage people to at least start thinking about their estate plan as soon as they’ve accumulated any assets.
+Ultimately, it’s always best to prepare your will sooner rather than later.
+We encourage people to start thinking about their estate plan as soon as they’ve accumulated any assets.
+This can include traditional assets like real estate, or even digital assets.
 For more information, read our blog on when it’s time to write a will.

 Appoint a Power of Attorney and Representative

 Naming someone to be your power of attorney or representative in the case that you become incapable in the future is an important piece of a complete estate plan.
 You can appoint someone now, giving them powers over your financial, personal, health and legal decisions if you become incapable in the future.
 You are also able to appoint an attorney who only has powers over legal decision.
-Appointing an attorney is an important precaution and could avoid a loved one having to go through court processes to be named your committee in order to have the ability to act on your behalf.
+Appointing an attorney is an important precaution.
+You can help prevent a loved one from having to go through court processes to be named your committee by appointing them before it’s too late.

 Include Estate Residue Provisions